--Integrally Informed Buddhist Psychotherapy--

 We’ll both know quickly if I’m the right guy for you!
 I'm highly experienced in shadow work, trauma work, attachment work and I treat a range of challenges including anxiety, shame, depression, relationships, career, and spiritual emergence.
-I don't pathologize clients by using diagnostic criteria, I don't work with insurance or have much patience for paperwork and I best serve people who take rigorous responsibility for making sustained change.
+Unfortunately I don't work with insurance and I best serve people who take generous responsibility for making sustained change.

 I am a:

 *Psychotherapist- Gestalt, Somatic Experiencing, Three Pillars Attachment, Mindfulness based, Integrally Informed.

 *Teacher- Naropa University Adjunct Professor, Meditation Instructor, Integral Zen Community Leader